fabricio-esper/42-libft/README.md

 # 42 - Libft
-The very first project studying at 42.
+The very first project at 42.